hessu/aprsc/doc/CONFIGURATION.md

 script will complain about that and skip the reconfiguration step.
 The same check will be executed before restarting, should you use the `restart` option of the start script.

+After executing an on-line reconfiguration you should always check the log file for any errors or suspicious things happening after the reload.
+Strange things may happen and the pre-flight check might not catch all errors in the configuration.

 Configuration file format